DoDAO-io/dodao-rust-course/src/Control_Flow.md

     println!("Another function.");
 }
 ```
+#### Start with Fn
-We define a function in Rust by entering fn followed by a function name and a set of parentheses.
-The curly brackets tell the compiler where the function body begins and ends.
+We define a function in Rust by entering `fn` followed by a function name and a set of parentheses.
+The curly brackets `{...}` tell the compiler where the function body begins and ends.

 We can call any function we’ve defined by entering its name followed by a set of parentheses.
 Because another_function is defined in the program, it can be called from inside the main function.
 Note that we defined another_function after the main function in the source code; we could have defined it before as well.
 Rust doesn’t care where you define your functions, only that they’re defined somewhere in a scope that can be seen by the caller.